-The College of Health Professions improves life for individuals, families and communities by providing health and wellness education with appropriate interventions and solutions that are inter-professional, innovative and influential.
-The College prepares students to advance human well-being and to thrive in a rapidly evolving global environment.
+The mission of the College of Health Professions is to improve life for individuals, families and communities by providing health and wellness education with appropriate interventions and solutions that are interprofessional, innovative and influential.
+The College of Health Professions prepares students to advance human well-being and to thrive in a rapidly evolving global environment.
+The Program fits well within the College of Health Professions as another members of the health profession community.